 Grid hardening metric.

-Outline of expectations for a pilot.
-Regardless of the timeframe of implementing a pilot, we would expect to see the following issues addressed:
+It is helpful to outline certain additional expectations for the decoupling program.
+Regardless of the timeframe of implementing baseline/test year and adjustments, we expect to following issues addressed:

+.

 Using an agreed upon data set for costs and revenues when setting the base line year.
-The options for this include:

-In the second decoupling technical conference, it was suggested to use the form 1 data.
+In the second decoupling technical conference, it was suggested to use FERC form 1 data.

-Identifying the customer classes included in the program.
+Applying the periodic adjustments to rates for all customer classes .

 Allowing classes to be excluded would not be, in the opinion of the Alliance, a full decoupling program.
+If there are reasons to not adjust rates of any class of customers (up or down), we should discuss.

-Agreement on treatment of weather normalization and extreme weather events.
+Agreement on why to and whether to normalize usage and revenues for weather and extreme weather events.

 Timeframe for how often adjustments are made.